khaytsus/gqrx-scan/README.md

 446000000,FM,440 Simplex<br>
 144200000,LSB,2m SSB Calling<br>

+### Pause Script

+With this script, you can pause the scanning using a hotkey.
+How you assign that hotkey is up to your particular desktop environment.
+The first time ran it creates a file that GQRX Scan uses to pause, the second time it removes it.
+GQRX Scan removes this file on startup in case it's left over.

 ### Troubleshooting

   * problem connecting to "127.0.0.1", port 7356: Connection refused at /usr/local/bin/gqrx-scan line 90